CCEMGroupTCD/DARTassembler/dev/README.md

       1. Set ``version=X.Y.Z`` in ``setup.py``
       2. Set ``__version__=X.Y.Z`` in package ``__init__.py``
    8. Push changes to master: ``git push`` with comment ``Bump to version X.Y.Z``
+   9. Build package locally again: ``python3 -m build --sdist; python3 -m build --wheel``
+   10. Upload to PyPI Production: ``twine upload dist/DARTassembler-X.Y.Z*``
-   9. On GitHub, create a new release with the tag ``vX.Y.Z`` and add a description of the changes.
+   11. On GitHub, create a new release with the tag ``vX.Y.Z`` and add a description of the changes.
-   10. Re-build the documentation on ReadTheDocs: https://readthedocs.org/projects/dartassembler/builds/
+   12. Re-build the documentation on ReadTheDocs: https://readthedocs.org/projects/dartassembler/builds/
-   11. Upload to PyPI Production: ``twine upload dist/DARTassembler-X.Y.Z*``